 - The final step entails closing the incisions and applying bandages to the treated areas.

-In some cases, your surgeon may suggest additional liposuction in the areas surrounding the buttocks to further accentuate the desired result; however this is not always necessary.
+- In some cases, the surgeon may suggest additional liposuction in the areas surrounding the buttocks to further accentuate the desired result; however, this is not always necessary.

-Recovering from a Brazilian Butt Lift is a little more demanding that some other liposuction procedures.
-It is important to avoid sitting directly on your buttocks for at least 10 days after treatment.
-This is extremely important as it can affect blood circulation to the area and potentially destroy the transferred fat cells.
-In fact, as much as 40% of the transferred fat may not survive, regardless of whether or not you sit down.
+Recovering from a BBL is a little more demanding that some other liposuction procedures, because you will be swollen and sore where you sit.
+You must avoid sitting directly on your buttocks or sleeping on your back for about two weeks after treatment, until the swelling resolves.
+This is important as it can affect blood circulation to the area and potentially destroy the transferred fat cells.

 You will experience tenderness in the buttocks and the areas on which liposuction was performed.
-This tenderness should dissipate in the short term.
+This tenderness should resolve within a short time.
 A compression garment will likely be provided to help limit discomfort.
 Within six to eight weeks, you can expect a full return to normal activity.

 The cost of Brazilian Butt Lift depends on a variety of factors, notably the practitioner performing the procedure and the location in which it is performed.
 In addition, cost is affected by the scope of the procedure.
 As you would expect, a butt lift requiring less liposuction and fat grafting will cost less than a butt lift requiring significant liposuction and fat grafting.

 The overall cost includes the surgeon’s fees, anesthesia, and the operating facility fees.
 According to the American Society of Plastic Surgeons (ASPS), the average surgeon’s fee for a BBL in 2019 was $4,960.
 On average, Brazilian Butt Lifts cost between $8,000 and $14,000 including total costs.
 (1)